jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) net accounting emissions of greenhouse gases in a calendar year, other than biogenic methane, are zero by the calendar year beginning on 1 January 2050 and for each subsequent calendar year; and
   (b) emissions of biogenic methane in a calendar year—
-    (i) are 10% less than 2017 emissions by the calendar year beginning on 1 January 2030; and (ii) are 24% to 47% less than 2017 emissions by the calendar year beginning on 1 January 2050 and for each subsequent calendar year.
+    (i) are 10% less than 2017 emissions by the calendar year beginning on 1 January 2030; and (ii) are 14% to 24% less than 2017 emissions by the calendar year beginning on 1 January 2050 and for each subsequent calendar year.
 (2) The 2050 target will be met if emissions reductions meet or exceed those required by the target.
-(3) In this section, 2017 emissions means the emissions of biogenic methane for the calendar year beginning on 1 January 2017.
+(3) In this section and in section 5QA, 2017 emissions means the emissions of biogenic methane for the calendar year beginning on 1 January 2017.

+### 5QA Government to review 2050 target for biogenic methane emissions reduction
+(1) The Minister and the Minister of Agriculture must initiate a review of the biogenic methane component of the 2050 target set out in section 5Q(1)﻿(b)﻿(ii).
+(2) The review must—
+  (a) assess whether the biogenic methane component of the 2050 target is relevant; and (b) recommend a target for the reduction of biogenic methane emissions below 2017 emissions by the calendar year beginning on 1 January 2050.
+(3) In making its assessment and recommendation, the review must consider— (a) the latest science on the warming impact of biogenic methane emissions and what is required to achieve no additional global warming from New Zealand’s biogenic methane emissions; and
+  (b) New Zealand’s progress in reducing its biogenic methane emissions; and (c) New Zealand’s trading partners’ progress in reducing their biogenic methane emissions; and (d) the progress made and actions taken internationally to reduce biogenic methane emissions in order to meet emissions reduction targets under international treaties and agreements, such as the Paris Agreement; and
+  (e) whether the target recommended under subsection (2)﻿(b) should be a single percentage target; and (f) any other matters specified by the Ministers when initiating the review.
+(4) A report on the review must be provided to the Ministers no later than 31 December 2040.
+(5) The Ministers must jointly consider the report on the review.

 ### 5R Review of inclusion of emissions from international shipping and aviation in 2050 target
 The Commission must, no later than 31 December 2024, provide written advice to the Minister on whether the 2050 target should be amended to include emissions from international shipping and aviation (and, if so, how the target should be amended).